SagaFav/NlayerAppCustomised/README.md

 # NlayerAppCustomised
-MicroSoft NlayerApp  with Autofac  WEBAPI  SignalR RestfulServices;
-Remove WCF  change to WEBAPI;
+replace WCF by WEBAPI;
 Remove AutoMapper (too slow);
-Remove IOCContaner change to autofac;
+replace IOCContaner by autofac;
-repositories by using EF CodeFirst;
+orm by using EF CodeFirst;

 easy to use